 Q: Hey Andrew, I was in a meeting yesterday and a client asked me how to run a YouTube ad on TV.
 Ever heard of someone doing that before?

 AM: Oh sure.
-I mean it doesn’t happen every day but people are doing it more often.
+I mean you don’t see it every day but people are doing it more often.
 Some of these YouTube ads actually look pretty good on television.
 The well produced ones.
 Actually they always look better on television than on YouTube.
 And sound better.

 Q: She wants to run it during 60 Minutes.
 What would you recommend?
 I mean can she call you and say “I’ve got this video file can you run it on 60 minutes?”